 5. Use subheadings as signposts

-If you’re writing blog posts, articles or sales copy, subheadings are crucial.
+If you write blog posts, articles or sales copy, subheadings are crucial.

-They break up long pieces and help readers stay focused; they also offer “signposts” to readers who may be skimming for specific information.
+They break up long pieces and help readers stay focused; they also offer “signposts” to readers who may skim for specific information.

 When you craft your subheadings, think about how to:

-- Making them clear and direct (just like titles / headings) — don’t try to get clever!
+- Make them clear and direct (just like titles/headings) – Don’t try to get clever!

-- Keeping them short — subheadings have a larger font than regular text, and don’t generally look good when they wrap around the end of a line.
+- Keep them short – Subheadings have a larger font than regular text and don’t generally look good when they wrap around the end of a line.

-- Being consistent with the structure — for instance, each subheading might start with an imperative verb (as in this post).
+- Be consistent with the structure – For instance, each subheading might start with an imperative verb (as in this post).

 6. Use direct, straightforward language

 It’s rare that you’ll want to write something deliberately indirect!
-Instead, you’ll want your words to come across clearly and strongly to the reader.
+That would be the opposite of better writing.
+Instead, you’ll want your words to come across clear and strong to the reader.

 Active voice: John threw the ball. ➜ Succinct and clear.